 The only way to appreciate this variety is by visiting other Lodges and witnessing their ceremonies.
 Visiting is a great way to meet new people and to enjoy an evening of Freemasonry without having the responsibility of taking part.

 Differences between Lodges can also extend into the Festive Board, the meal that is enjoyed after the meeting.
-Again there are formalities in terms of toasts that are given but each lodge will have other traditions.
+Again there are formalities in terms of toasts given, but each lodge will have other traditions.

 For example; I went to a Lodge recently that provided port for the toasts.
 The port was served in two large crystal decanters that were designed such that they couldn’t be put down except on their original base.
-This meant that they were quickly passed around so that everyone had a glass ready for toasts.
+This meant that they passed quickly around the tables so that everyone had a glass ready for toasts.

-As well as toasting HM Queen and high ranking officials of Freemasonry, it is customary for the hosts to toast visitors that have taken the time to come along and enjoy the evening.
-In return, one of the visitors is asked to give a short reply – to thank their host and say something about Freemasonry.
+As well as toasting HM Queen and high-ranking officials of Freemasonry, it is customary for the hosts to toast visitors that have taken the time to come along and enjoy the evening.
+In return, one of the visitors gives a short reply – to thank their host and say something about Freemasonry.